 In another article related to the SBA Loans, where I mentioned the number of loans in the form offered by SBA to get through these hard times during these unprecedented times.
-One of these loans I mentioned is the Paycheck Protection Program primarily meant small businesses to fund their payroll.
+One of these loans I mentioned is the Paycheck Protection Program primarily meant for small businesses to fund their payroll.

 Since the topic of PPP is slightly descriptive, I’ve decided to write a complete article about the ins and outs of this loan.

 - What is a Paycheck Protection Program (PPP)

 - Who qualifies for PPP and who doesn’t

 - For what purposes the loan can be requested